richardkorneisel/intro-to-python/readme.md

 Namespaces are one honking great idea -- let's do more of those!
 ```

+_Fun Fact!_ There's an easter egg in the Python interpreter that prints this with the command `import this`.

 ### Getting Python

 Before we begin, let's ensure Python is installed on your computer: